-Convention Meaning RET A symbol with a one- to three-character abbreviation indicates that you press a key on the terminal, for example, RET. \$ SHOW TIME 05-MAY-1986 11:55:22 Command examples show all output lines or prompting characters that the system prints or displays in black letters.
-All user-entered commands are shown in red letters. \$ TYPE MYFILE.DAT Vertical series of periods, or ellipsis, means either that not all the data that the system would display in response to the particular command is shown or that not all the data a user would enter is shown. file-spec, Horizontal ellipsis indicates that additional parameters, values, or information can be entered. [logical-name] Square brackets indicate that the enclosed item is optional.
-(Square brackets are not, however, optional in the syntax of a directory name in a file specification or in the syntax of a substring specification in an assignment statement.) quotation marks apostrophes The term quotation marks is used to refer to double quotation marks (").
+Convention Meaning RET In examples, a key name (usually abbreviated) shown within a box indicates that you press a key on the keyboard; in text, a key name is not enclosed in a box.
+In this example, the key is the RETURN key.
+(Note that the RETURN key is not usually shown in syntax statements or in all examples; however, assume that you must press the RETURN key after entering a command or responding to a prompt.)
+CTRL/C A key combination, shown in uppercase with a slash separating two key names, indicates that you hold down the first key while you press the second key.
+For example, the key combination CTRL/C indicates that you hold down the key labeled CTRL while you press the key labeled C. In examples, a key combination is enclosed in a box. \$ SHOW TIME 05-JUN-1988 11:55:22 In examples, system output (what the system displays) is shown in black.
+User input (what you enter) is shown in red. \$ TYPE MYFILE.DAT In examples, a vertical series of periods, or ellipsis, means either that not all the data that the system would display in response to a command is shown or that not all the data a user would enter is shown. input-file, In examples, a horizontal ellipsis indicates that additional parameters, values, or other information can be entered, that preceding items can be repeated one or more times, or that optional arguments in a statement have been omitted. [logical-name] Brackets indicate that the enclosed item is optional.
+(Brackets are not, however, optional in the syntax of a directory name in a file specification or in the syntax of a substring specification in an assignment statement.) quotation marks apostrophes The term quotation marks is used to refer to double quotation marks (").
 The term apostrophe (') is used to refer to a single quotation mark.

-Performance management of a VAX/VMS system means optimizing your hardware and software resources for the current workload.
+Performance management of a VMS system means optimizing your hardware and software resources for the current workload.
 This task entails several distinct but related activities:

 - Acquiring a thorough familiarity with your workload and an understanding of how that workload exercises the system's resources.
-This knowledge, combined with an appreciation of the VAX/VMS resource management mechanisms described in Chapter 2, will enable you to establish realistic standards for system performance in areas such as the following: - Interactive and batch throughput - Interactive response time - Batch job turnaround time - Monitoring system behavior on a routine basis in order to determine when and why a given resource is nearing capacity.
+This knowledge, combined with an appreciation of the VMS resource management mechanisms described in Chapter 2, will enable you to establish realistic standards for system performance in areas such as the following: - Interactive and batch throughput - Interactive response time - Batch job turnaround time - Monitoring system behavior on a routine basis in order to determine when and why a given resource is nearing capacity.
 Chapter 3 describes procedures you can use to track resource usage. - Investigating reports of degraded performance from users. - Planning for changes in the system workload or hardware configuration and being prepared to make any necessary adjustments to system values. - Performing, after installation, certain optional system management operations.